topwaye/Crabelly/README.md

 I would also like to take this chance to say to those who dream big in computer science: Go for it.

+Programming means precise control, how do you control Linux precisely ?

 topwaye@hotmail.com